Loading...

 Here notice that I've done it slightly differently.

-18/3 is 6, so I end up with 8 multiplied by 6 is 48.
+18 over three is six, so I end up with eight multiplied by six is 48.

 We could also have done that on the top example.

-So it's always worth checking to see whether you can simplify before doing that multiplication just to save you a little bit of time.
+So it's always worth checking to see whether you can simplify before doing that multiplication, just to save you a little bit of time.

-You'll get the right answer either way so it doesn't matter.
+You'll get the right answer either way, so it doesn't matter.

 Aisha and Lucas are calculating 3 3/5 of 45.